-These spiced up Southwestern Style Baked Tofu Steaks are assertive in the flavor department, hearty like meat – and easy to make for any home chef.
+This spiced up Southwestern Style Baked Tofu Steaks is the best because it’s assertive in the flavor department, hearty like meat – and easy to make for any home chef.

 Southwestern Style Baked Tofu Steaks